GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

 location of the existing installation.
 On Linux and macOS the Python interpreter must be on :envvar:`PATH`.
 For all target architecures we choose to build Python from source.

+We have chosen to be very specific about the version number of Python (rather than use a pattern) because it must match the version specified in the ``pyqt-deploy.pdy`` project file.

 :program:`pyqt-demo` is a very simple application that does not need to dynamically load extension modules.
 If this was needed then the